deNBI/unix-course/README.md

 ![Opening a terminal window](images/Terminal.png)

-For some parts of the tutorial you need more than terminal open at the same time.
+It is possible to have more than one terminal open at the same time.

 ### 03 - Creating a directory to work in